 Data are transmitted to Eurostat on the same day that the data are published in Latvia, on the 15-th working day after the reference period.

 Producer price indices published by Eurostat differ from the national coverage and breakdown.
-Eurostat data do not cover NACE Rev. 2 group 30.1 (Building of ships and boats), divisions 37 (Sewerage) and 38 (Waste collection, treatment and disposal activities; materials recovery) represented in the industry of Latvia.
+Eurostat data do not cover NACE Rev. 2 groups 30.1 (Building of ships and boats), 30.3 (Manufacture of air and spacecraft and related machinery) and divisions 37 (Sewerage), 38 (Waste collection, treatment and disposal activities; materials recovery) represented in the industry of Latvia.

 Monthly.